Self-Organizing Railway Traffic Management: Self-organization module designs

 \subsection{Hypothesis compatibility}

 A pair of hypotheses $h_1$ and $h_2$ generated by two neighboring trains $t_1$ and $t_2$ may differ in multiple aspects related to scheduling and routing.
-However, despite differences, they may contain plans for $t_1$ and $t_2$ that, if implemented, produce no infeasibility issues.
+However, despite differences, they may contain paths for $t_1$ and $t_2$ that, if implemented, produce no infeasibility issues.
 In this sense, $h_1$ and $h_2$ are said to be compatible.
-Specifically, to perform the compatibility check, the route of the train $t_{1}$ from $h_{1}$ and the one of train $t_{2}$ from $h_{2}$ are confronted.
+Specifically, to perform the compatibility check, the paths of $t_{1}$ from $h_{1}$ and the one of $t_{2}$ from $h_{2}$ are confronted.
 If there exists at least one TDS in which utilization times overlap among $t_1$ and $t_2$, then $h_{1}$ and $h_{2}$ are declared incompatible.

 After the compatibility checks, each train $t$ is aware of the compatibility of any hypothesis $h\in H_t$ with those of the neighbors.
 At the global level, we can represent all compatibilities in the so-called \textit{hypothesis graph} $G_{H} = (\nu_{H} , \epsilon_{H})$, where $\nu_{H}$ represents all hypotheses from all trains and $\epsilon_{H}$ denotes the edges connecting compatible hypotheses.
 To each node of $\nu_{H}$, a cost is associated as determined by the hypothesis generation process.
 Note that $G_{H}$ is a $N$-partite graph, where $N$ is the number of trains in the system: edges exist only among hypotheses of different trains.